Michigan Emergency Medical Services System

 The National Highway Traffic Safety Administration (NHTSA) describes Emergency Medical Services (EMS) as being at the juncture where healthcare, public health and public safety meet.
 EMS has evolved into an organized, coordinated and integrated system of care that requires a collaborative approach of a broad range of partners to ensure that the right patient, gets to the right facility, in the right amount of time to improve outcomes.

 The Division of EMS and Trauma within the Bureau of EMS, Trauma and Preparedness is charged with the responsibility for the development, coordination, and administration of a statewide emergency medical services system.
 There are several components to an effective and efficient EMS System including: regulatory (licensing of providers, agencies and vehicles) and policy functions (protocols and administrative rules in support of the Public Health Code), human resources and education, transportation, facilities, communications, trauma systems, public information, provider education, medical direction and pre-hospital clinical care, integration of care, data collection and analysis for quality initiatives, public health surveillance and improving patient outcomes, and emergency preparedness activities.
-Currently in Michigan, there are approximately 27,000 EMS providers, 820 life support agencies, and over 3,800 life support vehicles that are licensed by the State.
+As of 8/28/19, there are 28,804 EMS providers, 819 life support agencies, and 3,847 life support vehicles that are licensed by the State of Michigan.

 For more information about the MI EMS System, please click on the tabs below.